 While it is tempting to spend lots of money on gifts for friends and family, or bottles of pricey wine and champagne for holiday dinners, there is a way to enjoy the season without needing to check in to the poorhouse on Jan 2nd!
 Read on for 10 fabulous tips to help you hold on to the majority of your pocket change and peace of mind during the holiday season!

-3. Stick to one store.
 Some stores are a one-stop shop for everything, with clothing, housewares, home goods, toys for the kids, and appliances!
 Shopping for everything in one location can save you hundreds of dollars, and help you stay on track with your holiday budget, especially when using one of those 40% coupons mentioned in #2!

-4. Don’t go overboard.
 You don’t have to buy gifts for everyone!
-You may love your Coworker’s best friend’s dog, but the dog doesn’t need a pricey stainless steel dish!
+You may love your Coworker’s best friend’s dog, but the dog doesn’t need a pricey stainless steel dish.
 Make a list of the people nearest and dearest to your heart, and purchase gifts for them only.
 Stick to the list!

-5. Keep it simple!
 This isn’t so much of a gift-giving tip, as it is a decor and holiday party tip.
-If you have friends who are fine with hors d’oeuvres, simply serve budget friendly finger foods!
+If you have friends who are fine with light hors d’oeuvres, simply serve budget friendly finger foods.
 Lil’ Smokies brand cocktail wieners, catered chicken nugget trays, and domestic cheese trays are wallet friendly, and still crowd pleasing.
 Don’t stress out about serving caviar, or Ace of Spades if it’s not an affordable option!
-With regard to decor…you don’t need a tree in every room!
+With regard to decor…you don’t need a tree in every room.
 Choose one area to be your holiday theme focal point, and try not to go over your allotted budget.

-7. Create new (cheaper) family traditions.
 If there is nothing in your pocket except the proverbial lint, and your family has always been the type to take exotic holiday vacations, or spend tons on gifts for the kids, it might be time to explore new activities that can turn into traditions.
 Riding around to see Christmas lights, having a gingerbread house competition, going caroling, and showing A Christmas Story on repeat are free or low cost activities that are fun for the entire family, and won’t break your holiday budget!

-8. Save on travel.
-Choosing budget minded websites like CheapOair (check the link below for a great deal! 😉) or Travelocity can help with finding reasonably priced flights.
+Choosing budget minded websites like CheapOair or Travelocity can help with finding reasonably priced flights.
 Honestly, most airlines and hotels charge out the wazoo for holiday travel, so it’s best to plan ahead, book early, and take advantage of frequent flier miles and comped stays!
 If you’re really struggling financially, offer to host family and friends at your home, as opposed to traveling to see them.

 It’s all too easy to get caught up in the mindless consumerism of the holiday season.
 However, if you get a good plan in place and carefully stick to your budget, you won’t have to fear your bank statement when it’s all said and done!
 Sticking with these 10 sensible spending tips will free you up to focus on your family, friends, and loved ones without breaking the bank!